louthy/csharp-monad/README.md

 __NuGet__ https://www.nuget.org/packages/csharp-monad/

+### Before going any further

-__NOTE__ _For a more complete (and more active) functional framework including most of the monads listed above, please check my other project Language-Ext: https://github.com/louthy/language-ext_
+For a more complete (and more active) functional framework including most of the monads listed above, please check my other project: [Language-Ext](https://github.com/louthy/language-ext)

 ### A note about laziness